-When you think about vitamin D, calcium and strong bones probably come to mind, but vitamin D also plays a large role in skin health.
+When you think about vitamin D, calcium and strong bones probably come to mind, but vitamin D also plays a significant role in skin health.

-Due to its antimicrobial, antioxidant, and anti-inflammatory properties, this hero ingredient helps combat against acne, wrinkles, and other signs of aging by fighting off free-radicals, which cause damage to the skin over time.
+Due to its antimicrobial, antioxidant, and anti-inflammatory properties, this hero ingredient helps combat acne, wrinkles, and other signs of aging by fighting off free radicals, which cause damage to the skin over time.

 There are several types of vitamin D. Vitamins D2 and D3 are the most beneficial for the skin.
 Vitamin D3 forms when our skin is exposed to sunlight, and D2 is found in plants and fungi that are exposed to sunlight.